-- Is the significance of work clearly stated?
+- Is the significance of the work clearly stated?

 - If relevant, are the methods, data collection, and analysis procedures well-designed and appropriate to the question addressed?

-- Are the conclusions justified in relation to the data and/or analysis/description?
+- Are the conclusions justified about the data and/or analysis/description?

 - Is the abstract written clearly and organized well?